Skip to content

 There are currently three parts to Sydney Metro:

-• Sydney Metro Northwest (Tallawong to Chatswood), due to open in 2019, with a train every four minutes in the peak;
+• Sydney Metro Northwest (Tallawong to Chatswood), which opened in 2019, with a train every four minutes in the peak

-• Sydney Metro City & Southwest (Chatswood to Bankstown), work started in 2017; and
+• Sydney Metro City & Southwest (Chatswood to Bankstown), work started in 2017

 • The recently announced Sydney Metro West (Sydney CBD to Parramatta), which is still in early planning and development.